Mendeley/mrec/README.rst

 Highlights:

 - a (relatively) efficient implementation of the SLIM item similarity method.
+[1]_
 - an implementation of Hu, Koren & Volinsky's WRMF weighted matrix factorization for implicit feedback.
+[2]_
+- a matrix factorization model that optimizes the Weighted Approximately Ranked Pairwise (WARP) ranking loss.
+[3]_
 - utilities to train models and make recommendations in parallel using IPython.
 - utilities to prepare datasets and compute quality metrics.